-A: Yes.
-Last summer, when the Biden administration issued an emergency waiver, E15 saved drivers up to nearly a dollar per gallon at the pump in some areas, with savings averaging to \$0.16 per gallon across the country.
-This year's emergency waiver will allow E15 to keep contributing to lower prices for American consumers.
+Yes.
+Last summer, when the Biden administration issued an emergency waiver, E15 saved drivers up to nearly a dollar per gallon at the pump in some areas, with savings averaging 10-30¢ per gallon last summer across the country.
+That's why we're asking Congress to push EPA to take action before June 1, 2024 - an emergency waiver would allow E15 to keep contributing to lower prices for American consumers.

-Currently, E15 is available at more than 3,000 gas stations across 31 states.
+Currently, E15 is available at more than 3,400 gas stations across 31 states.
 And just about anyone can use it because E15 is approved for all light-duty cars and trucks model year 2001 or newer.
 That's more than 96 percent of light duty vehicles currently on the road - more than 245 million cars and trucks, which account for 98 percent of all vehicle miles traveled.